Supported content from City St George's, University of London Journalism Department

 Yuen Chan, Senior Lecture in Journalism at City University

-What Are The Application Requirements?
+What Are The Application Requirements For MA International Journalism?

 British students, who make up more than half the International Journalism MA, should have an upper second-class undergraduate degree or higher in any field, while international students must meet the equivalent undergraduate requirements in their country of study and pass an English language test before submitting their application.